-You can find out if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Pull off the thermostat and look at the wiring.
+- Pull off the thermostat and check the wiring.

 - If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is typically blue.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is typically blue.